-🧩 Visual Studio Code Recipe
+🧩 Visual Studio Code recipe

 Integrate Mago directly into Visual Studio Code for powerful, automatic PHP code formatting.